praveenjatta/deckofcards/README.md

 ### <a name="5-2"></a>Defect 2

-When we draw a card from the deck created with Jokers. you can only draw maximum 52 cards.
+When we draw a card from the deck created with Jokers after Shuffling you can only draw maximum 52 cards. without shuffling you can draw 54 cards

 ## <a name="6"></a>Help